To learn mathematics in a timely fashion, Fred highly recommends that you complete his course of study in the order listed below.

 2. Life of Fred Beginning Algebra and Life of Fred Advanced Algebra

-These books, along with their Home Companion Guides, form complete Algebra courses.
+These books are complete Algebra courses.
 Start here if:

 - You have finished the Life of Fred PreAlgebra books